 As part of on-going CDD, insurers should monitor any remittances made for further risk assessment and take action as considered necessary.
 Risk categorization to also include parameters such as customer’s identity, social/financial status, nature of business activity, and information about the clients’ business and their location (Confirm customer’s identity and the identity of the documents)

 For Politically Exposed Persons (PEP), the proposal has to be reviewed by the insurer's senior management and lay down appropriate on-going risk management procedures.

 Insurer should not enter into contract with a customer whose identity matches with any person in the UN sanction list or with banned entities and those reported to have links with terrorists or terrorist organizations.

 Insurers to periodically check the MHA website for an updated list of banned entities.

 A list of individuals and entities subject to UN sanction measures would be circulated to the insurers through Life/ General Insurance Council, on receipt of the same from the Ministry of External Affairs (MEA).
 This is in addition to the list of banned entities compiled by the Ministry of Home Affairs (MHA) that have been circulated to the insurers till date.

 With the possibility of an increase in foreign players & domestic companies entering the insurance sector, the IRDAI thought it prudent to update the rules pertaining to AML (Anti-Money Laundering) and CFT (Counter Financing of Terrorism).
 These guidelines replace the rules issued in 2013 & remove the exemptions for companies from the older guidelines.
-The changes to the IRDAI AML/CFT guidelines definitively ensure complete KYC for all retail insurance customers across India, understand those customers to help serve them better and make sure there is no money laundering or terrorist financing going on in insurance businesses.
+The changes to the IRDAI AML/CFT guidelines definitively ensure complete KYC for all retail insurance customers across India, understand those customers to help serve them better and make sure there is no money laundering or terrorist financing going on in insurance businesses through identity verification services.